product-noob/product-noob.github.io/_posts/2021-08-03-Building Vaccine Slot Finder.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Today, we have opened Co-Win APIs for vacancies search and downloading certificates of vaccinations for third party applications.
 API specs can be found at <a href="https://t.co/2t0Ac8Ftmi">https://t.co/2t0Ac8Ftmi</a>.</p>&mdash; Dr. RS Sharma (@rssharma3) <a href="https://twitter.com/rssharma3/status/1387252842667208704?ref_src=twsrc%5Etfw">April 28, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-Reading this tweet I discussed with my manager almost immediately that we should do something on this initiative.
+Reading this tweet I immediately pinged my manager to discuss with him my crazy idea of something we could on this initiative.
 After all, I was also struggling to book a vaccine slot for my family and understood the need very well and could see the immediate benefit millions of people would get from such a tool and was confident we could build a value prop on top of the exposed APIs.

-With the alignment set, I started pinging folks I knew who'd be willing to work over a weekend for a side project and to my amusement, everyone I pinged was interested to be a part!
+After a brief discussion, he asked me to go running with the idea.With the alignment set, I started pinging folks I knew who'd be willing to work over a weekend for a side project and to my amusement, everyone I pinged was interested to be a part!

 With the team in place we started studying the [Co-WIN APIs](https://apisetu.gov.in/public/marketplace/api/cowin/cowin-public-v2) almost immediately.
 Sadly, the initial APIs were behind an authorization layer and couldn’t be used publicly.
 We wrote to the folks at Co-WIN and to my surprise, the Government machinery worked round the clock on it (even during the weekend) and around Saturday evening on 30th April launched a public version of the APIs.
 This allowed anyone to hit the API to fetch real-time data on slot availability.

 We started analysing the APIs around the evening, ideated and hashed out an MVP that had a meaningful value proposition for the end-user by the late night.
+The idea was to launch the tool within the next few days (to ensure we are the first one's to the market.)

 ---